actions-marketplace-validations/khemarato_normalized-unicode-action/README.md

 A GitHub Docker Action that checks recently committed source files for Unicode Normalization and optionally fixes any errors.

-This action requires the `checkout` action be run before it, and uses the [`uconv`](https://linux.die.net/man/1/uconv) command under the hood.
+This action requires the `checkout` action be run before it with a depth of 2, and uses the [`uconv`](https://linux.die.net/man/1/uconv) command under the hood.

 ## Inputs